brandonbloom/fipp/doc/primitives.md

 of and shorthands for each primitive are described below.

-See the `serialize` function in `src/fipp/engine.clj` for the full details of how input documents are expanded and interpretered.
+See the `serialize` function in `src/fipp/engine.clj` for the full details of how input documents are expanded and interpreted.

 See `src/fipp/edn.clj` for example usage.